mienaikoe/ziyu/Chapters/2-4-Chapter11.md

 "All the universe.
 The air, the trees, the ground.
 They're all permeated by this invisible wall.
 If someone knocks, you need only put your ear to it."

-"Ahh, I see," Kip said, only half understanding.
+"Ahh, I see," Kipnu said, only half understanding.

-"Come over here, Kip," Casra said.
-Thi took the listener from Kip and held it up to the light from the bluekelp.
+"Come over here, Kipnu," Casra said.
+Thi took the listener from Kipnu and held it up to the light from the bluekelp.

 "See these two glass beads?"
 Thi asked, pointing to a large transparent bulb, and a smaller opaque one.
 "These work together to pull sound out of the electricity in the air - that knocking on the wall.
 When you talk into a transmitter box, the machine translates your speech into something it can put into the air, so you need these beads to translate it back."
 Thi moved hae hand to the coil around the tree.
 "All these coils you see around are what keeps those bumps in the air constant.
 They're like bells - they ring when sung to.
 If you make one event slightly different in any way, it will respond to a different tone of singing, so each one must be made the same."

-Casra handed the listener back to Kip and asked, "You want to try it?"
+Casra handed the listener back to Kipnu and asked, "You want to try it?"

-Kip could barely understand what thi was talking about, but was eager to learn anyway.
+Kipnu could barely understand what thi was talking about, but was eager to learn anyway.

 "Ok, so take this listener, and walk about fifty paces back.
 Don't look back - just listen to what you can hear from it."